-I'm buying my first flat in East Molesey with a loan from The Royal Bank of Scotland.
-The developers would not budge the price so I negotiated £7000 of extras instead.
-The property agent suggested that I not inform my lawyer about this extras as it could put at risk my mortgage with the lender.
-Is this normal?.
+I'm buying my first flat in East Molesey with the aid of help to buy.
+The sellers would not reduce the price so I negotiated £7000 of fixtures and fittings instead.
+The sale representative advised me not inform my conveyancer about the deal as it could impact my loan with Aldermore.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 How do I search for a East Molesey solicitor on the Birmingham Midshires conveyancing panel?
 I have wheels and am willing to travel upto 20kilometers to meet the lawyer.